mendix/docs/refguide6/offline.md

 ### Associations

 With the exception of data views, list views, template grids, and data grids, data displayed over an association is prohibited.
-This applies to everything from a data grid column displaying data in an associated object to reference selectors.
+This applies to everything from a data grid column that displays data in an associated object to reference selectors.
 In most cases, the desired goal can still be achieved by filling a nested data view with the relevant association and filling it with the required widgets.

-### Excel/CSV export
+### Excel/CSV Export

 Spreadsheets are generated through direct database interaction, which is not available offline.